Cite Your Sources

 - Getting Started

-Most academic writing draws on earlier research that has already published.
+Most academic writing draws on earlier research that has already been published.
 It's important to research thoroughly to learn as much about your topic as you can and to credit your sources.
 Citing sources benefits you and the people whose work you reference in your own research:

 - Citing sources demonstrates you've researched your topic and shows that you've read important research in the discipline